archivesunleashed/aut-docs/docs/binary-analysis.md

   .show()
 ```

-Will extract all following information from images in a web collection:
+Will extract all following information from videos in a web collection:

-- image url
+- file url
 - filename
 - extension
 - MimeType as identified by the hosting web server